dvarrazzo/psycopg-pgdayuk-2013/slides/psycopg.rst

 Do you know Python?
 ===================

-That funny little language where indentation matters
+That funny little language where white spaces matter

 ..
     Note to piro: you want